weaves7/SignShopGuardian/README.md

-SignShopHotel
+SignShopGuardian
 =============

-A SignShop extension plugin allowing users to create and rent Hotel rooms
+A SignShop extension plugin allowing users to buy Guardians to save their inventory when they die.